 Philadelphia wasted no time and put three runs across the plate in the first inning.
 With one out, Harry Stovey singled and stole second.
 Knight followed with an RBI single to center.
 Knight then stole second.
 Barr walked Mike Moynahan and Jack O’Brien, loading the bases.
 Fred Corey laced a double down the right-field foul line, plating two runners.
 Barr then worked out of a jam, holding the damage to three runs.

 The visitors put runners on base in each of the first two innings but did not capitalize.
 In the top of the third, Knight doubled to right field.
 He advanced to third on a wild pitch and came home when O’Brien tripled.
 The Athletics added two runs in the fourth, even though Knight popped out to Barr.
-In the bottom half, Joe Battin homered by getting “a fine hit to left centre over [Bob] Blakiston’s head.”
+In the bottom half, Joe Battin homered by getting hit to left-center over [Bob] Blakiston’s head.
 The score was now 6-1.

 In the top of the sixth, Matthews reached on an error by third baseman Battin.
 Barr threw another wild pitch, moving Matthews up a base.
 Stovey doubled to left, driving in his pitcher.
 Knight “followed with a hit to centre field for three bases”4 and a run batted in, and then he scored on a fly out by Moynahan.
 Three more runs for the home team.